 The Mid-Atlantic Honor Band at Shenandoah Conservatory brings together talented musicians from the entire Mid-Atlantic region to participate in intensive ensemble playing and masterclass sessions.
-Students and teachers will interact with a featured guest composer, special guest clinicians and Shenandoah Conservatory faculty.
+Students and teachers interact with a featured guest composer, special guest clinicians and Shenandoah Conservatory faculty.

-Students must be nominated for inclusion in theMid-Atlantic Honor Band by their high school directors.
+Students must be nominated for inclusion in the Mid-Atlantic Honor Band by their high school directors.
 Shenandoah faculty will review the nominations after the deadline and all nominated students will be notified of the outcome of the nomination and selection process by Monday, December 4, 2023.
 There is an $100 registration fee for invited students, which covers lunch and dinner as well as activities for the weekend.
 Students will receive information on how to process payment once they have registered.

 Contact Director of Bands Tim Robblee at firstname.lastname@example.org for more information.